This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Step 4

 Remove as much air as you can.
 Use the potato masher to press your mix to the bottom of your bucket, removing air from the bucket.
-Use your plastic sheet (it could be a refuse bag) to isolate your mix from getting oxygen – pressing it slightly around the edges.
+Use your plastic sheet (it could be a refuse bag) to isolate your combination from getting oxygen – pressing it slightly around the edges.
 The effective microorganisms in EM-1® do best in anaerobic conditions.

 Step 5

-At some point, they will run out of carbohydrates, at which point they will become dormant (not die).
+Eventually, they will run out of carbohydrates, at which point they will become dormant (not die).

 Step 6 (optional)